 Just because you spend on a high price tag and famous name, it doesn’t guarantee great grilling performance.
 Napoleon, Weber, Blaze, and Mont Alpi are great brands, but not everything is made equal.
 What you need to look for in terms of grill performance is heat distribution, cooking power, no flare-ups (if possible) and sturdy construction.

 All our subtopics down below on what to look for when buying gas grills will determine the performance of your new cooker.
-If you find an efficient grill (no matter if it’s natural or propane), it needs to check off most of these factors for a place in your heart.
+If you find an efficient grill (no matter if it’s natural or a propane grill under 300), it needs to check off most of these factors for a place in your heart.
 The grilling options we suggested above sure hit them all, so if you don’t know where to start, our top 7 is a good place.

 The next up on our list is the durability of a grilling product.
 This determines how long the model you buy will be in service.
 A few determining factors on how durable these products are can be seen in the thickness and materials used for construction.